Javiercbr/Covid19_DL/README.md

-Covid19 slices exhibit a normal distribution whereas normal slices are more uniformly distributed.
+Covid19 slices exhibit a normal shaped distribution whereas normal slices are more uniformly distributed.
 The table summarizes the distribution of samples in each dataset.
 There is no patient overlap among sets.

 Set| Number of samples | Covid19 [%]
 --- | --- | ---